dperrymorrow/gulp-task-generator/README.md

 # Big-Gulp

-A commnad line tool that builds your gulpfile to your exact needs by asking you a series of questions.
+A command line tool that builds your gulpfile to your exact needs by asking you a series of questions.
 You can build a full static site generator with dev server, or a simple build tool for pre-processing assets and preparing them for deployment.

 ``
 $ npm install big-gulp -g